-• Flagship "Golden Maple" Stores (typically greater than 150 square meters) are situated in high-profile, high-traffic sites and are carefully architected to build brand equity, serving as both marquee advertising and sales outlets.
+- Flagship "Golden Maple" Stores (typically greater than 150 square meters) are situated in high-profile, high-traffic sites and are carefully architected to build brand equity, serving as both marquee advertising and sales outlets.
 Golden Maple stores offer an extended menu including classic coffee choices, premium specialty coffees and other alternative beverages, freshly made sandwiches, wraps and a wide assortment of baked goods.
-In addition, we have also built themed, co-branded stores to amplify guest experience for certain groups, such as Esports fans.

-- Classic "Maple" Stores (80 150 square meters) are our mainstream shops and offer a full menu of classic coffee choices and beverages along with freshly prepared sandwiches and baked goods. - Compact "Tims Go" Stores (20 80 square meters) are built to address "grab and go" and digital occasions and are situated in convenient locations where a classic shop would not fit (such as an office lobby or an exit from a subway station).
-"Tims Go" menus are beverage-focused with best-selling coffee choices and grab & go food offerings.
+In addition, we have also built themed, co-branded stores to amplify guest experience for certain groups, such as Esports fans. - Classic "Maple" Stores (80 150 square meters) are our mainstream shops and offer a full menu of classic coffee choices and beverages along with freshly prepared sandwiches and baked goods. - Compact "Tims Go" Stores (20 80 square meters) are built to address "grab and go" and digital occasions and are situated in convenient locations where a classic shop would not fit (such as an office lobby or an exit from a subway station).
+"Tims Go" menus are beverage-focused with best-selling coffee choices and grab and go food offerings.
 In September 2021, we entered into a strategic partnership agreement with METRO China, a leader in China's wholesale and retail industry with nearly 100 stores across 60 cities in China.
 Under the partnership, we will be the exclusive coffee shop brand in METRO stores in China.
-We have opened several Tims Go stores in METRO China outlets, and enjoy preferred site selection, as well as delivery services and complimentary marketing initiatives. - Innovative "Tims Express" Stores (~20 square meters) are located within Easy Joy convenience stores, as part of our collaboration with Easy Joy, and the storefronts of certain other brick and mortar businesses that we collaborate with.
+We have opened several Tims Go stores in METRO China outlets, and enjoy preferred site selection, as well as delivery services and complimentary marketing initiatives.